ComparativeGenomicsToolkit/taffy/README.md

 This is a C, Python and CLI library for manipulating/reading/writing TAF (described below) and [MAF](https://genome.ucsc.edu/FAQ/FAQformat.html#format5) format multiple sequence alignments.
-It allows conversion between the formats.
+It allows conversion between the formats and manipulation of the alignments with a number of useful utilities for preparing them for different use cases.
 The Python library is built on top of the C library and is therefore quite fast.

 # The TAF File Format